SAP/openui5/docs/developing.md

 #### Troubleshooting undeletable folders

 If you encounter source folders that cannot be deleted because a process is locking them, one possible cause are the Chrome/IE web drivers.
 Check whether they are among the active processes.

+#### Troubleshooting selenium server not starting issues

+If selenium server is reported to be started but tests could not connect to it, to you could try to directly provide the local host or IP to bind to with the --seleniumHost argument.
+By default selenium binds to port 4444 but you could supply another one with --seleniumPort argument.